 In fulfilling that responsibility these facilitators position what we affectionately refer to as “inevitable a-ha moments.”
 These are the points in time during training when learners understand how the Situational Leadership® Model works and simultaneously envision its common-sense utility.
-In no order of priority or import, these are some of the practical realities that come to light:

-- Leaders are thoughtful people; they control their impulses no matter what kind of chaos is going on around them and discipline themselves to think before they do!
+- Leaders are thoughtful people.
+They control their impulses no matter what kind of chaos is going on around them and discipline themselves to think before they do!

 - The most inconsistent thing a leader can do is to treat every person and approach every situation the same way!

 - There is no such thing as a good or a bad leadership style.
-They all work—and they all don’t!
+They all work, and they all don’t!